Critical Fluctuations at Finite-Time Dynamical Phase Transition: Background

 Figure~\ref{fig:rates_mf}(a) shows the evolution of $V(m,t)$ for the mean-field model.
-The symbols mark the results of Monte-Carlo simulations, and the solid lines are exact results from mean-field calculations~\cite{jan_massi_prl}.
+The symbols mark the results of Monte Carlo simulations, and the solid lines are exact results from mean-field calculations~\cite{jan_massi_prl}.
 The initial rate function $V(m,0) = V_\text{eq}(m)$ has a characteristic double-well shape, with two characteristic minima that correspond to the typical values $m=\pm m_\text{eq}$.
 As time evolves, the minima of $V(m,t)$ approach the origin and a sharp kink forms at $m=0$.
-The finite values of the time-dependent rate function $V(0,t)>0$ at $m=0$ imply that the kink is associated with large deviations of the magnetization, generated by rare, extreme relaxation events.
+The finite values of the time-dependent rate function $V(0,t)>0$ at $m=0$ imply that the kink is associated with large deviations of the magnetization, generated by rare relaxation events, where the system relaxes to vanishing magnetization, $m=0$, in a short time.

-The formation of the kink can be understood as a consequence of competing relaxation dynamics within the system: At $t^{MF}_c$, the most likely way the extreme event at $m=0$ is realized, the optimal fluctuation, suddenly switches, resulting in the finite-time dynamical phase transition.
+The formation of the kink in $V(m,t)$ can be understood as a consequence of competing relaxation dynamics within the system that achieve $m=0$ at a short time $t$: At $t=t^\text{MF}_c$, the most likely way in which $m=0$ is realized, i.e., the so-called optimal fluctuation, suddenly switches, resulting in the finite-time dynamical phase transition.
+We briefly review this mechanism in the following.

-Figure~\ref{fig:rates_mf}(b) shows the optimal fluctuations for $m=0$ in terms of their trajectory densities at different times $t$ before and after $t^{MF}_c$.
-The normalized densities of conditioned relaxation trajectories are shown as a heat-map with yellow regions corresponding to maximum density.
-Ensembles of conditioned trajectories are obtained by simulating a large number of relaxation trajectories ($\sim10^7$), but keeping only those for which $m$ is within a small window $m=[-\text{d}m,\text{d}m]$ of size $\text{d}m =0.3 N^{-1/2}$ at given time $t$.
-After conditioning, the number of trajectories is substantially reduced to typically between $\sim10^3$ (small $t$) to $\sim10^5$ (larger $t$).
+Figure~\ref{fig:rates_mf}(b) shows the optimal fluctuations for $m=0$ in terms of their trajectory densities at different conditioning times $t$ before and after $t^\text{MF}_c$.
+The normalized densities of conditioned relaxation trajectories are shown as a heat map with yellow regions corresponding to maximum density.
+Ensembles of conditioned trajectories are obtained by simulating a large number of relaxation trajectories ($\sim10^7$), but keeping only those for which $m$ is within a small window $m=[-\text{d}m,\text{d}m]$ of size $\text{d}m =0.3 N^{-1/2}$ at a given time $t$.
+After this conditioning, the number of trajectories is substantially reduced to typically between $\sim10^3$ (small $t$) and $\sim10^5$ (larger $t$).
 The solid lines in Fig.~\ref{fig:rates_mf}(b) are exact results obtained from mean-field computations~\cite{jan_massi_prl}.
-The dashed vertical line marks $t^{MF}_c$, calculated from Eq.~\eqref{eq:tc_mf}.
+The dashed vertical line marks $t^\text{MF}_c$, calculated from Eq.~\eqref{eq:tc_mf}.
+The symbols mark the (fixed) endpoints of the conditioned trajectories at two different times before and after the transition.